edgio-docs/edgio-docs/src/pages/guides/logs/rtld/web_server_log_delivery.md

     <a id="aws-s3-prefix" />

--   You must define a prefix when setting up a log delivery profile.
+-   You may define a prefix when setting up a log delivery profile.
 This prefix defines a virtual log file storage location and/or a prefix that will be added to each object added to your bucket.

-        *   A prefix should not start with a forward slash.
-        *   A forward slash within the specified prefix is interpreted as a delimiter for a virtual directory.
-        *   A trailing forward slash means that the specified value only defines a virtual directory path within your AWS S3 bucket where logs will be stored.
-If the specified value ends in a character other than a forward slash, then the characters specified after the forward slash will be prepended to the file name for each log file uploaded to AWS S3.

-        **Sample prefix:** `logs/CDN/siteA\_`

-        The above prefix will store log files in the following virtual directory: `/logs/CDN`

-        The file name for each log file uploaded to AWS S3 will start with `siteA\_`.

-        **Sample log file name:** `siteA\_adn\_0001\_123\_20220111\_50550000F98AB95B\_1.json`
+[Learn more.](#log-file-prefix)

 **To prepare AWS S3 for log delivery**